siddharths067/HuHubaProject/README.md

 The server now parses and retrieves the POST parameter and uses the underlying FCM-API to authorize itself ,

-A General topic named 'all' is subscribed by the client application automatically when it is opened , so every instance of the application in Android devices recieve the notification.
+A General topic named 'all' is subscribed by the client application automatically when it is opened , so every instance of the application in Android devices recieve the notification (Toast ).

 I then send the notification to the FCM API.